 Is wool a good choice for newborns?

 Personally, I don’t use wool very much for a new baby.
-There is so much of the frequent, explosive, runny breastfed poo that I lose one the main benefits of wool – not needing to wash frequently.
+There is so much of the frequent, runny breastfed poo that I lose one of the main benefits of wool – not needing to wash frequently.
 Wool longies are great for keeping a newborn warm, though, and easily fit over things like a prefold and Thirsties cover.

 Doesn’t Wool Cost Too Much?

 Not necessarily.
 Granted, when compared to other covers, wool does fall in the higher price range.
 But the price is fair and reasonable based on value and performance.
 Can my $8 PUL cover be used for 2 weeks without laundering?
-No, but my $16 wool longies can!
+No, but my $16 wool longies potentially can.
 Double the price, double the performance.
 And as mentioned above, you don’t need to buy as many wool covers.
 Most mothers who use wool full-time can get by with 2 for day and 2 for night.
 Compare that to the 6-8 PUL covers that is usually recommended.

-Since name brands can cost $25 or more, but Nicki’s now has Merino Lite covers for $19.99 and Imagine pull-ons for $14.99 – not bad at all!
+Some name brands can cost $25 or more, but Nicki’s now has Merino Lite covers for $19.99 and Imagine pull-ons for $14.99 – not bad at all!
 You can also save lots of money on wool by purchasing used on swap sites like Cloth Diaper Trader and Diaper Swappers, or by choosing creations from work-at-home-moms.